Table of Contents[Hide][Show]

 Road America is in Elkhart Lake, WI

-While Road America attracts worldwide attention today, the twisty-turny village roads of Elkhart Lake were the racing circuit in the early 1950s, just like Watkins Glen in NY’s Finger Lakes.
-Cars raced the open road, taking sharp corners and fast turns up to an astonishing 65 miles per hour.
+While Road America attracts worldwide attention today, the twisty-turny village roads of Elkhart Lake were the racing circuit in the early 1950s.
+Similar to the New York Finger Lakes’ Watkins Glen, cars raced on the open road taking sharp corners and fast turns at up to an astonishing 65 miles per hour.
 As many as 100,000 people watched the three races with 238 cars in 1952.

 Historic Race Circuit signs mark some of those turns, close to the Elkhart Lake resorts.
 The circuit ended after only three years, and Road America opened in 1955.

 Road America offers super-charged driving schools and more.
-Both Maria and I had the opportunity to race go-karts that went up to 40 mph.
-She also was able to participate in the “champagne slalom” challenge.
-This challenge allowed Maria to drive one of the test cars through a curvy course without letting a ball drop from the cup stuck on the hood.
+We both got to race go-karts that went up to 40 mph.
+Maria participated in the “champagne slalom” challenge.
+This involves driving one of the test cars through a curvy course without letting a ball drop from the cup stuck on the hood.
 She won, by the way.

-One my recent trip, I had my first experience with off-roading, driving a UTV through the hills and dips that surround the paved areas and track.
-I had a lot of fun even on what they called the ‘easy’ course.
-It was definitely challenging enough for me!
+I had my first experience off-roading at Road America, driving a UTV through the hills and dips that surround the paved areas and track.
+Even though they said I was on the ‘easy’ course, it was definitely challenging enough for me!

 This area of Wisconsin was settled by Native Americans long ago.
-Henschel’s Indian Museum is home to a large collection of locally-discovered artifacts such as arrowheads, pottery, tools and more.
-The Henschel property has been in the family for over 170 years and Gary Henschel is a treasure trove of information.
+Henschel’s Indian Museum houses a large collection of locally-discovered artifacts including arrowheads, pottery and tools.
+The Henschel property has been in the family for over 170 years.
+Gary Henschel is a treasure trove of information.
 You can visit the museum by appointment to hear Gary’s stories and see his demonstrations of how the natives used these items to hunt and survive.

 Shop Downtown Elkhart Lake